gecko-robotics/pygecko/examples/tcp/readme.md

 # TCP/IP

+# Before Start

+You need to run a geckocore before you start this:

+    `geckocore.py`

+# Description

 This uses TCP to move messages between processes.

 - `GeckoPy`: Useful functions to setup a function as a process and make things